evmos/docs/docs/develop/build-a-dApp/create-backend.md

 - Isolation: DApps are executed in a virtual environment known as Ethereum Virtual Machine so that if the smart contract has a bug, it won’t hamper the normal functioning of the blockchain network.

-However, it is important to note that not all DApps require a backend.
-For example, if the DApp is designed solely for transactions, a backend may not be necessary.
-Additionally, the frontend of a DApp can use standard web technologies and interact with the smart contract using a library like ethers.js.
 If a DApp does require a backend, it is important to consider the following:

 - Smart contract architecture design: It is important to identify which aspects of the application need a trusted and decentralized execution platform, and to keep computations in the smart contract minimal to avoid high costs.